-In the near-term we plan to grow proved reserves and production by further developing and debottlenecking the Jubilee Field, including incorporating our Mahogany and Teak discoveries into the Greater Jubilee Full Field Development Plan ("GJFFDP") and by completing the TEN development, which is expected to deliver first oil in the third quarter of 2016 through a second, dedicated FPSO.
-In
+In the near-term we plan to grow proved reserves and production by further developing the Jubilee Field, including incorporating our Mahogany and Teak discoveries into the Greater Jubilee Full Field Development Plan ("GJFFDP") and by increasing production at TEN through further development after delivering first oil in August 2016 through a second, dedicated FPSO.
+In the medium-term, growth could also be realized through the development of all or a portion of our new discoveries in Mauritania and Senegal.